SMAPPNYU/smapputil/README.md

 *returns* a json file that writes to disk, with the 3200 (or less) of a user's most recent tweets.

-note input is json or csv
+note: input is json or csv, csv must be a one column csv with `id_str` as the column, json is just a json list ['id_one', 'id_two']

 #[query_search_tweets]()